Virtuant/hadoop-admin-2019/docs/using-hdfs.md

    sudo su hdfs
 ```

-We will use the following command to run filesystem commands on the file system of hadoop:
+We will use the following command to run different filesystem commands on the file system of hadoop:

 ```console
    hdfs dfs [command_operation]